lanceengland/lanceengland.github.io/_posts/2014-02-03-wrapping-up-late-2013.markdown

 - I will best my blog post output from last year.
 One down, (at least) 12 to go!

 - I will present at one user group this year.
-As a matter of fact, I'm already scheduled to present "MDX: Fundamentals"</span> at the February 2014 meeting of the [Atlanta Microsoft Business Intelligence](http://atlantabi.sqlpass.org/) user group.
+As a matter of fact, I'm already scheduled to present "MDX: Fundamentals" at the February 2014 meeting of the [Atlanta Microsoft Business Intelligence](http://atlantabi.sqlpass.org/) user group.

 Time to get moving!